Soverance/Powershell/README.md

 # Powershell

-Powershell scripts used for various tasks at Soverance Studios.
+This library contains PowerShell scripts used for various tasks at Soverance Studios.

+- Applications
+	(Used as the repository for various applications that interact with the scripts in this library)
 - Azure
 	(For tasks related to working with Microsoft Azure)
 - Backups